MOST FREQUENTLY ASKED QUESTIONS

 This holds us liable (lab test done for crop year 2018).

-Why does water turn purplish when black rice is soaked, rinsed or cooked?
+Why does water change color when black rice is soaked, rinsed or cooked?

 Soaking rice overnight results in up to 15-20% of loss.
 At home we don't soak our rice and many of our customers don't do either.
 The longer one soaks, the more the grain become whitish.